 Many people mistakenly believe that The Ketogenic Diet is just another version of a low carb diet.
 When we think of a low carb diet, we think of a diet that is high in protein and low in carbs.
 And in fact, that is what I was used to when following a low carb diet such as Atkins or The 100 Diet.

-So, in order to get there fast, I am starting out with this ratio: 80% fat, 15% protein and 5% carbs.
+So, in order to get there fast, I am starting out with this ratio: 75% fat, 20% protein, and 5% carbs.

-Once you have reached ketosis and are stable, you can gradually change those ratios to 75% fat, 20% protein and 5% carbs.
+Once you have reached ketosis and are stable, you can gradually change those ratios to 65-70% fat, 25-30% protein, and 5% carbs.
 You can fudge those ratios a little bit as long as you are still losing weight.
-Eventually, as long as I still keep losing, my ratios may be more like 65/25/10.

-It’s hard to describe exactly what this looks like on a practical daily basis, but if you read some of my posts under the Category of Daily Musings, you will find some good examples of what I eat every day.
+It’s hard to describe exactly what this looks like on a practical daily basis, but if you follow me on Instagram I post many of my regular day to day meals there, as do many others in the Keto community.

 I also recommend visiting my Getting Started page at the top of the menu here.